What is a TTL computer?

 How much does the kit cost?

-Our official selling price is 160 euro, but we have an introduction offer at 149.50 euro for as long as the first batch lasts.
-This excludes shipping costs, and possible PayPal charges if you live outside the European Union where bank transfer can be rather expensive.
+Our official selling price is 160 euro, but we have an introduction offer at 149.50 euro.
+This excludes shipping costs, and possible PayPal charges if you live outside the Europe where bank transfer can be rather expensive.
 We are willing to accept Bitcoin as payment to avoid those charges.

 How can I get one?

-Simply order a kit by sending an e-mail with your address information and preferred payment option to firstname.lastname@example.org and we will reply with an invoice and further instructions.
+Simply order a kit by sending an e-mail with your address information and preferred payment option and we will reply with an invoice and further instructions.
 Once you have received your kit you can assemble it on a rainy Sunday afternoon.
+You can find pricing, options and contact details on the “Get One!” tab.

 Do you ship to France?